 In order to utilise your personal information, as set out about, we may allow third parties to process your personal information on our behalf.
 This is likely to be the case where, for example we:

-- contract with a third party to provide our services to you (for example, where a third party is contracted to provide meter reading, mailing, engineering, haulage, IT support or customer contact services)
+- contract with a third party to provide our services to you (for example, where a third party is contracted to provide meter reading, tank inspection and testing, mailing, engineering, haulage, IT support or customer contact services)